For Parents

 2. Play the games with your children

-The more fun you have, the more excited children get about learning to read.
+The more fun you have with the games, the more excited children get about learning to read.
 Try them all or use the ones your children like best.
 Embrace your mistakes 🙂 You’re not expected to be a trained reading teacher.
 Your child will love to see you make mistakes; it actually helps them enjoy learning (especially if they get to correct you)!

 icon - learn